sagemath/sage-archive-2023-02-01/src/doc/en/developer/python_packaging.rst

   an ``__init__.py`` file, which makes this package an "ordinary" package.

-There is another notion of "package" in Python, the "distribution package" (also known as a "distribution" or a "pip-installable package").
+There is another notion of "package" in Python, the **distribution package** (also known as a "distribution" or a "pip-installable package").
 Currently, the entire Sage Python library is provided by a single distribution, https://pypi.org/project/sagemath-standard/, which is generated from the directory